Are you curious about what NPS survey questions you can ask your customers?

 This re-wording of the main question helps you better evaluate your customers’ general experience with your company.

-If you’re looking to measure your customers’ experience towards a particular product or service, you can replace your business name with your product or service name.
+If you’re looking to measure your customers’ experience with a particular product or service, you can replace your business name with your product or service name.

 “How likely are you to recommend [your product name] to a friend or colleague?”